RexManglicmot/ai_data_vector_storage/README.md

 This project is currently being developed and improved with additional features and testing.

 ## Inspiration for this project
 In my path of exploring AI, majority of the content I read was based on prompt engineering, tuning, and the sort.
 Pure methods, to say the least.
 Those are cool and interesting and all, but I yearned for a different flavor.
-And as fate would have it, this project came to be because I watched an interesting video on YouTube on data storage by Pratik Mishra.
+And as fate would have it, this project came to be because I watched an interesting video on YouTube on data storage by Pratik Mishra.!(""")

 Data storage was a topic that never really crossed my mind when thinking about AI/LLMs and the sort, nor while in school or self-study.
 Thus, I wanted to do a project that help me understand concepts of storing data and I thought this project would be a great start stepping stone into the field.